Infrastructure WA

 Peter Woronzow (Board Member)

-Peter is the Director General of the Transport Portfolio.
-He is responsible for setting the strategic direction of transport for the State, shaping the development of all major integrated transport plans and leading the implementation of some of WA's most transformational capital projects.
-Peter was appointed as the Managing Director Main Roads in 2018 but had been undertaking the role since 2016.
+Peter is the Director General of the Department of Transport which also sees him hold the concurrent roles of Chief Executive Officer of the Public Transport Authority and Commissioner of Main Roads.
+Peter was appointed in November 2021 and had been undertaking the role since March 2020.
+He is responsible for setting the strategic direction of transport for the state, shaping the development of all major integrated transport plans and leading the implementation of some of WA’s most transformational capital projects.

 Anthony Kannis (ex officio Board Member)

-Anthony joined the Department of Planning, Lands and Heritage as Director General in February 2022 with more than four decades of experience working in the Western Australian public sector.
+Anthony joined the Department of Planning, Lands and Heritage as Director General in February 2022 with more than 4 decades of experience working in the Western Australian public sector.

 As Managing Director of METRONET, Anthony was most recently responsible for delivering one of the state’s most significant public transport infrastructure programs, working collaboratively across government, and with industry.

-Anthony has worked across several state government agencies, mainly focused on strategic advice to the WA Government on infrastructure prioritisation and investment.
-He was instrumental in establishing and operating the Public Private Partnerships Support Unit within Treasury, was appointed to the former WA Planning Commission Infrastructure Coordinating Committee and from 2008 to 2014 served on the Board of Infrastructure Australia.
+Anthony has worked across several state agencies, mainly focused on strategic advice to the WA Government on infrastructure prioritisation and investment.
+He served on the board of Infrastructure Australia from 2008 to 2014.

-Emily is the Director General of the Department of the Premier and Cabinet (DPC).
+Michael Carey commenced as the Director General of the Department of the Premier and Cabinet on 4 August 2025.